 NetSuite also comes with features that enables it to support the regional or global expansion of any business.
-These include:

 With its acquisition by Oracle in 2016, NetSuite is also backed by the expertise of a leading brand name in the ERP market today.

 This means if you’re looking for a true cloud ERP software for your business, NetSuite is one of the first choices you should consider.

 However, you probably know of several alternatives to NetSuite, which leads to the question; is NetSuite the most suitable cloud-based software for your business, or would an alternative fit your needs better?

 Here's a quick comparison guide that will show you the relative strengths of NetSuite with that of its closest competitor products, to help you decide which would work best for your business needs.

 Businesses often upgrade from QuickBooks to NetSuite.
 Source: YouTube

 Intuit’s QuickBooks is generally cited as the de facto accounting software for small businesses and startups, thanks to its low price point.